 The Caterpillar

 The larva (a.k.a. caterpillar) then goes through five instars (periods between molts).
 Unlike the Monarch Butterfly instars, all five look different.
 The first instar has hairs.
 The next instars have been compared to bird poop.
-The younger instars are more realistic-looking as bird droppings with more contrast than the later instars (shown in Figure 2).
+The younger instars are more realistic-looking as bird droppings with more contrast than the later instars (shown in Figures 2 through 4).
 They rest on top of the leaf and are nocturnal.
 That makes sense – being seen moving around during the day could blow their disguise.
 The more mature instars rest on the stems and have been theorized to resemble small snakeheads.

-These caterpillars also have a red, antenna-like osmeterium, which is not usually visible (and which we have not yet seen).
+These caterpillars also have a red, antenna-like osmeterium, which is not usually visible, but which we have not yet seen.
 Joanne Miale, a reader in Southern California, was kind enough to provide the following two photographs.
-They help fill in the gap between the caterpillar on the left side of the branch in what is now Figure 4 and the chrysalis on the right side.
+Technically, hers would be the recently-separated Western Giant Swallowtail (as briefly explained at the end of this article).
+These pictures help fill in the gap between the caterpillar on the left side of the branch in Figure 4 and the chrysalis on the right side.
 Her too-small lemon tree attracted these butterflies.
-As the resulting larva grew, she collected the more mature larva, along with food, hoping to relocate the caterpillar to a larger tree with a better food source and protection.
+As the resulting larva grew, she collected the more mature larva along with food.
+She was hoping to relocate the caterpillar to a larger tree with a better food source and protection.
 She didn’t expect it to pupate in the container.

 The Chrysalis

 After three or four weeks, when it reaches a length of about two inches (5 cm), the larva will pupate.
-It could form the chrysalis (not to be confused with a ‘cacoon,’ which is just an outer protective cover spun by a moth larvae for their chrysalis) right on the stem of the host plant, or it could travel a short distance to a vertical surface.
-This differs from the Monarchlife cycle, which because its host plant is an easily devourable species of milkweed, must travel up to twenty feet to find a safe place to pupate.
+It could form the chrysalis (not to be confused with a ‘cacoon,’ which is just an outer protective cover spun by a moth larvae for their chrysalis) right on the stem of the host plant.
+Or it could travel a short distance to a vertical surface.
+This differs from the Monarchlife cycle, which because its host plant, is an easily devourable species of milkweed, must travel up to twenty feet to find a safe place to pupate.
 It also differs from the Atala, for which all sibling larvae pupate together on their host plant.
 That means they don’t have to worry about their slower-developing siblings coming by and eating the leaves around them, making them fall to the ground.

 As seen in the above picture, the chrysalis hangs tail-down at an angle of about 45° to the structure with its top suspended from silken threads.
 The pupa (a more general name for chrysalis that can be also applied to all metamorphizing insects, not just butterflies and moths) will last from ten to more than twelve days before emerging into an adult.
 Unlike the Monarch, we have not noticed the Giant Swallowtail chrysalis changing color over time.